-Finally, the market timing hypothesis posits that firms issue equity when they perceive the relative cost of equity is low and issue debt otherwise (Baker and Wurgler 2002).
-All these models involve tradeoffs between costs and benefits but differ in their assessment of which market frictions are the most relevant.
-There are a large number of empirical studies, often aimed at providing support for one of these theories.
-Overall, although the results vary over time and depend on the type of sample selected and the methodology that is used, the evidence suggests that firms borrow more when they are subject to lower debt issuance costs, higher corporate taxes, lower bankruptcy costs, a higher liquidation value of assets and lower operating costs and earnings volatility.17 To assess the impact of climate risk on corporate leverage, we focus on two variables: operating costs and bankruptcy costs.
+The three prominent theories of capital structure, static tradeoff theory (Bradley et al. 1984), pecking order (Myers and Majluf 1984), and market timing (Baker and Wurgler 2002), all involve tradeoffs between the costs and benefits of debt financing but differ in their assessment of which market frictions are the most relevant.
+Overall, although the results vary over time and depend on the type of sample selected and the methodology used, the empirical evidence suggests that firms borrow more when they are subject to lower debt issuance costs, higher corporate taxes, lower bankruptcy costs, a higher liquidation value of assets and lower operating costs and earnings volatility.
+To assess the impact of climate risk on corporate leverage, we focus on two variables: operating costs and bankruptcy costs.